DAO Use Cases And How To Build A DAO?

 DAO

-In this article, we'll look at what DAOs are and how they differ from traditional organizations.
+In this article, we'll look at what DAOs are for decentralized organizations, and how they differ from traditional organizations.
 We'll also take a look at a few DAO use cases.

 What is a DAO?